 Vegetable packed Butternut Squash Enchiladas have a hint of sweetness mixed with black beans, diced tomatoes, garlic, and onions, and full of traditional enchilada flavor.
 Slathered in a red enchilada sauce and covered in melted cheese makes this easy to make the recipe perfect for weeknights.

 I try to incorporate vegetarian and vegan dinners into our meal plan occasionally, which sometimes works well, especially if it’s a vegetarian dish loaded with cheese like these loaded sweet potatoes, and sometimes I’m the only one who’s happy.
 These butternut squash enchiladas were a huge hit with everyone, and it may be because they are indeed loaded with cheese.

 With a filling of sauteed butternut squash, onion, and garlic mixed in with tomatoes and black beans you get a delicious combination with a hint of sweetness.
 Covering these packed corn tortillas is a traditional enchilada sauce and tons of cheese.

 - Butternut Squash: you can use fresh butternut squash or frozen for this recipe, both are delicious and bring a slight hint of sweetness to the dish.

-- Onion: combining the onions with the garlic and squash evens the flavors for an earthy finish.
+- Onion: combining the onions with garlic and squash evens the flavors for an earthy finish.

 - Garlic Cloves: the warm spicy taste that comes from the garlic enhances the earthy flavor of these enchiladas.

-- Olive Oil: using oil to saute the squash, onions, and garlic helps to soften then and provides a small taste.
+- Olive Oil: using oil to saute the squash, onions, and garlic helps to soften them and provides a small taste.